Rchari1/WarpStorm/README.md

 # 3D Particle Simulation with f(R) Gravity in a Non-trivial Wormhole Environment

-### This code simulates the motion of a particle in three-dimensional space under the influence of two point masses (a non-trvial wormhole) and an additional force due to f(R) gravity.
+### This program simulates the motion of a particle in three-dimensional space under the influence of two point masses (a non-trvial wormhole) and an additional force due to f(R) gravity.
 The simulation is implemented using the scipy.integrate library and the matplotlib library is used to visualize the results.

 ## Requirements
 numpy